-- The RMS should consider all potential sources of contamination; including elemental impurities intentionally introduced into the process after the introduction of the starting material(s), contributions from materials (such as contaminants in starting materials, reagents, water), equipment, and packaging. - The intended route of administration / use of the substance should be indicated, which forms the basis of the risk management discussion.
-Reference to unrealistic routes of administration or uses not pertaining to the known use of the substance will not be accepted. - The RMS should consider all 24 elemental impurities mentioned in ICH Q3D (as per the table 5.1 "Elements to be considered in the Risk Assessment").
-Meaning that: - o Class 1 and 2A elements, as well as all elements intentionally added in the manufacture whatever their classification should be systematically discussed. - o If relevant, and depending of the use of the substance, Class 3 elements should be discussed. - Justification as to why specific elemental impurities were included in the scope of the RMS is considered useful information and should be included.
+• The RMS should consider all potential sources of contamination; including elemental impurities intentionally introduced into the process after the introduction of the starting material(s), contributions from materials (such as contaminants in starting materials, reagents, water), equipment, and packaging.

+The route of administration considered in the risk assessment should be indicated, which forms the basis of the risk management discussion.
+Reference to unrealistic routes of administration will not be accepted.

+- The RMS should consider the elemental impurities mentioned in ICH Q3D (as per the table 5.1 "Elements to be considered in the Risk Assessment") - o Class 1 and 2A elements, as well as all elements intentionally added in the manufacture whatever their classification should be systematically discussed. - o If relevant, and depending on the route of administration considered, Class 3 elements should be discussed.

+o Justification as to why specific elemental impurities were included in the scope of the RMS is considered useful information and should be included.